dcunited001/dcunited001.github.io/_drafts/great-people.md

 ### Identity

 Your vision and story should drive the development of your identity.
-It becomes part of your image
+They become part of your image and are really all part of the same thing.
+Kind of past,present and future aspects of how you are perceived, both by yourself and by others.

 - your vision becomes part of your identity (segue)
   - your vision becomes part of your image